 As the owner of a camper, RV or car you might want to bring more than just your cell phone on those long road trips.
-In this article we will go over what you will need to take along all your essentials.
+In this article we will go over what will a 1000 watt power inverter run.
 That being said, there are several things that you should understand if you are considering investing in an inverter.
 In fact, there is a lot more that goes into purchasing a 1000 watt inverter than just simply knowing what it will run.

 What is an inverter?